Service Number 781815

 |Driver||37||Royal Field Artillery|

-Edward Ralph Smith was born in Leeds in 1895, the son of Arthur Edward and Sarah Smith.
+Edward Ralph Smith was born in Leeds on the 29th September 1895, the son of Arthur Edward and Sarah Smith.

 By 1911, Edward and his parents were living at Langwith Terrace, Collingham, where his father was a ladies blouse manufacturer.
 Edward had two older sisters, Winifred (who was assisting in her father's business) and Ida Constant; and a younger brother, Eric West Smith, who also served in World War 1.
 Both Edward and Eric were at school.

 On the 3rd September 1914, in answer to the country's call for volunteers, Edward Ralph Smith attested into the Army and he was embodied into the Royal Field Artillery and underwent his basic army training until the 16th April 1915.
 On that day he embarked and served in France, disembarking on the 17th April 1915 in Le Havre.
 Edward served at first with the 1/1st West Riding Brigade ammunition column and then with the 1/1st West Riding Divisional Ammunition Column.

 At Christmas 1915 he was granted 7 days leave, but we don't know if he returned home.
 However he continued serving in France until 15th January 1916.
 He then served in the UK spending some time, from 26th April to 22 May, with the 32nd Divisional Ammunition Column.
 On that later day, Edward rejoined his unit and on the 1st July 1916 he returned to France.